caltechlibrary/epxml_to_datacite/README.md

 ### Install

-Now that you're in the epxml_to_datacite folder, type `pip install .` to install dependencies.
+Now that you're in the epxml_to_datacite folder, type `python setup.py install` to install dependencies.

 If you're on a Mac, you'll need to authorize the underlying eputil application.